You Should Make the Transhumanist Wager

 Still not knowing for certain where to place our bet doesn’t mean that some bets are better than others.
 To see this consider again are the three wagers:

-Cyronics wager – do something -> use cyronics technology
+Cryonics wager – do something -> use cryonics technology

 Transhumanist wager – do something -> use other life-extending technology